ReflectiveEarth/reflective-potential/README.md

 water vapor, and aerosols (e.g. dust, smoke) scatter and absorb sunlight.
 These properties vary spatially as well.

-This code repository contains a workflow to estimate the potential of Earth's surface to reflect incoming sunlight back out to space.
-It uses data from the fifth European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis product (ERA5), specifically radiative fluxes at the surface and top of atmosphere.
+This code repository contains workflows to estimate the potential of Earth's surface to reflect incoming sunlight back out to space.
+We use data from the fifth European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis product (ERA5), specifically radiative fluxes at the surface and top of atmosphere.
 This allows us to estimate surface reflectance and